truust-io/docs.truust.io/content/getting-started.md

 - USD

 ### Multi-currency Limitations

+When you set up your sandbox for the first time, your account will default to processing with a single currency setup – usually with the major currency in your region.
+If you’d like to test other currencies, you can create new accounts in the sandbox and specify which currency you would like to test for each one.

 When any Truust wallet receives payments in multiple currencies, Truust accumulates separate balances for each currency.
 If possible, Truust automatically sends payouts to an associated bank account for each currency, thereby avoiding exchange fees.